 McNeil has lead his own groups since 1978, touring Europe, North America, and Australia.
 His nine recordings for the SteepleChase label feature such players as Dave Liebman, Billy Hart, Tom Harrell, and Richie Beirach.
 He has counted Mulgrew Miller, Hal Galper, Rufus Reid, and saxophonist Bill Evans among his sidemen on live dates.
-In the mid-1990s, McNeil formed an unique group with saxophonist Kenny Berger, recording the critically acclaimed CDs Hip Deep and Brooklyn Ritual.
-His latest CD, This Way Out, is due for release in the late spring of 2003 on the Omnitone label.
+In the mid-1990s, McNeil formed a unique group with saxophonist Kenny Berger, recording the critically acclaimed CDs Hip Deep and Brooklyn Ritual.

 In recent years, McNeil has also been in increasing demand as a writer, record producer, and arranger, both for big bands and small groups, in a wide variety of musical styles.

-A long-standing member of the NEC faculty, he has a reputation for encouraging his students to establish an emotional connection to their playing, and to develop a strong personal style.
+A member of the NEC faculty since 1981, he has a reputation for encouraging his students to establish an emotional connection to their playing, and to develop a strong personal style.

 Recordings on SteepleChase, Brownstone, Synergy, and Omnitone.